Food Act 2014

 Anyone starting a new business must register under the Food Act 2014 before they start selling food.

-Application for registration.
+Application form for registration.

 A Scope of Operations document must also be supplied with your application to explain what processes you will be doing and/or using in your business.